 In some older releases, the effective value of this

 MySQL Cluster NDB 7.2, the actual value for

 TCP transporters use a buffer to store all messages before performing the send call to the operating system.
 When this buffer reaches 64KB its contents are sent; these are also sent when a round of messages have been executed.
 To handle temporary overload situations it is also possible to define a bigger send buffer.

-The default size of the send buffer is 256 KB; 2MB is recommended in most situations in which it is necessary to set this parameter.
+The default size of the send buffer in MySQL Cluster NDB 7.2 is 2MB, which is the size recommended in most situations.
 The minimum size is 64 KB; the theoretical maximum is 4 GB.

 To be able to retrace a distributed message datagram, it is